💶

 How to handle money shame

-Coming in Phase 2.5 — when kids feel less-than because of money.
+Coming soon — when kids feel less-than because of money.

 💳